Pv3-Labs/gibberle/gibberish-generation/README.md

 - Python 3.8+
 - NVIDIA GPU with CUDA and Tensor Cores (for training)
-  - If your GPU does not have CUDA Cores, PyTorch will automatically perform model training on your CPU.
+  - If your GPU does not have CUDA Cores, the code will automatically train on your CPU.
-  - If your GPU does not have Tensor Cores, you cannot use [Mixed Precision Training](https://docs.nvidia.com/deeplearning/performance/mixed-precision-training/index.html) and references to `autocast` and `GradScalar` will need to be removed.
+  - If your GPU does not have Tensor Cores, mixed precision will still be used, but performance won't be as good.

 ### Dependencies